WillBrown2000/zero2prod/README.md

   - ./scripts/lint.sh check   # verify formatting and clippy lints (fails on warnings)
   - ./scripts/lint.sh fix     # apply clippy fixes and format the code

+If you see "Permission denied" when running the script, make it executable:

+- macOS/Linux:
+  - chmod +x ./scripts/lint.sh
+- Windows (Git Bash or WSL):
+  - chmod +x ./scripts/lint.sh

 FAQ: “How do I make cargo fmt --all -- --check auto-fix?”